2 Kings 6

 2 Kings 6:13-17The Eyes of the Servant Are Opened

-13Therefore sent he thither horses and chariots, and a great host: and they came by night, and compassed the city about.
-14Therefore when the servant of the man of God was risen early, and gone forth, behold, an host compassed the city both with horses and chariots.
+13And he said, Go and spy where he is, that I may send and fetch him.
+And it was told him, saying, Behold, he is in Dothan.
+14Therefore sent he thither horses, and chariots, and a great host: and they came by night, and compassed the city about.
+15And when the servant of the man of God was risen early, and gone forth, behold, an host compassed the city both with horses and chariots.
 And his servant said unto him, Alas, my master! how shall we do?
-15And he answered, Fear not: for they that be with us are more than they that be with them.
-16And Elisha prayed, and said, Lord, I pray thee, open his eyes, that he may see.
-And the Lord opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha.
-17And when they came down to him, Elisha prayed unto the Lord, and said, Smite this people, I pray thee, with blindness.
-And he smote them with blindness according to the word of Elisha.
+16And he answered, Fear not: for they that be with us are more than they that be with them.
+17And Elisha prayed, and said, LORD, I pray thee, open his eyes, that he may see.
+And the LORD opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha.

 2 Kings 6:18-23Bread and Water for Enemies

-18And when they came down to him, Elisha said unto them, This is not the way, neither is this the city: follow me, and I will bring you to the man whom ye seek.
+18And when they came down to him, Elisha prayed unto the LORD, and said, Smite this people, I pray thee, with blindness.
+And he smote them with blindness according to the word of Elisha.
+19And Elisha said unto them, This is not the way, neither is this the city: follow me, and I will bring you to the man whom ye seek.
 But he led them to Samaria.
-19And it came to pass, when they were come into Samaria, that Elisha said, Lord, open the eyes of these men, that they may see.
-And the Lord opened their eyes; and, behold, they were in the midst of Samaria.
-20And the king of Israel said unto Elisha, when he saw them, My father, shall I smite them? shall I smite them?
-21And he answered, Thou shalt not smite them: wouldest thou smite those whom thou hast taken captive with thy sword and with thy bow? set bread and water before them, that they may eat and drink, and go to their master.
-22And he prepared great provision for them: and when they had eaten and drunk, he sent them away, and they went to their master.
-So the bands of Syria came no more into the land of Israel.
+20And it came to pass, when they were come into Samaria, that Elisha said, LORD, open the eyes of these men, that they may see.
+And the LORD opened their eyes, and they saw; and, behold, they were in the midst of Samaria.
+21And the king of Israel said unto Elisha, when he saw them, My father, shall I smite them? shall I smite them?
+22And he answered, Thou shalt not smite them: wouldest thou smite those whom thou hast taken captive with thy sword and with thy bow? set bread and water before them, that they may eat and drink, and go to their master.

 2 Kings 6:24-33The Curse Descends: Famine and Cannibalism

-24And it came to pass after this, that Ben-hadad king of Syria gathered all his host, and went up, and besieged Samaria.
-25And there was a great famine in Samaria: and, behold, they besieged it, until an ass's head was sold for fourscore pieces of silver, and the fourth part of a cab of dove's dung for five pieces of silver.
+24And it came to pass after this, that Benhadad king of Syria gathered all his host, and went up, and besieged Samaria.
+25And there was a great famine in Samaria: and, behold, they besieged it, until an ass’s head was sold for fourscore pieces of silver, and the fourth part of a cab of dove’s dung for five pieces of silver.
 26And as the king of Israel was passing by upon the wall, there cried a woman unto him, saying, Help, my lord, O king.
-27And he said, If the Lord do not help thee, whence shall I help thee? out of the barnfloor, or out of the winepress?
+27And he said, If the LORD do not help thee, whence shall I help thee? out of the barnfloor, or out of the winepress?

 The siege brings famine; the king tears his clothes - despair rises, but deliverance is on the horizon.

 28And the king said unto her, What aileth thee?
-And she answered, This woman said unto me, Give thy son, that we may eat him today, and we will eat my son tomorrow.
-So we boiled my son, and did eat him: and I said unto her on the next day, Give thy son, that we may eat him: and she hath hid her son.
-29And when the king heard the words of the woman, he rent his clothes; and he passed by upon the wall: and the people looked, and, behold, he had sackcloth within upon his flesh.
-30Then he said, God do so and more also to me, if the head of Elisha the son of Shaphat shall stand on him this day.
-31But Elisha sat in his house, and the elders sat with him; and the king sent a man from before him: but ere the messenger came to him, he said to the elders, See ye how this son of a murderer hath sent to take away my head? look, when the messenger cometh, shut to the door, and hold him fast at the door: is not the sound of his master's feet behind him?
-32And while he yet spake with them, behold, the messenger came down unto him: and he said, Behold, this evil is of the Lord; what should I wait for the Lord any longer?
+And she answered, This woman said unto me, Give thy son, that we may eat him to day, and we will eat my son to morrow.
+29So we boiled my son, and did eat him: and I said unto her on the next day, Give thy son, that we may eat him: and she hath hid her son.
+30And it came to pass, when the king heard the words of the woman, that he rent his clothes; and he passed by upon the wall, and the people looked, and, behold, he had sackcloth within upon his flesh.
+31Then he said, God do so and more also to me, if the head of Elisha the son of Shaphat shall stand on him this day.
+32But Elisha sat in his house, and the elders sat with him; and the king sent a man from before him: but ere the messenger came to him, he said to the elders, See ye how this son of a murderer hath sent to take away mine head? look, when the messenger cometh, shut the door, and hold him fast at the door: is not the sound of his master’s feet behind him?

 The famine is so severe that an ass's head - an animal considered unclean, worthy only for garbage - sells for eighty pieces of silver.
 Dove's dung, which has no nutritional value, is bought as food.
 The city has reached a point of absolute want.
 There is nothing left to eat but the unclean, the worthless, the inedible.
 The hierarchy of food has collapsed entirely.

 When the king hears the woman's testimony, he tears his clothes.
 The gesture is the same one David made when he wept for Saul.
 But here, the tearing is an outward sign of an inward collapse.
 The king is wearing sackcloth beneath his robes - a sign of mourning, of repentance.
-Yet his first response to the horror is not repentance but anger.
+Yet his first response to the horror is anger.
 He blames Elisha.
 He vows to kill the prophet.

 2 Kings 6:32-33The King Seeks the Prophet's Death